 Mesh Architectures68 Jay St., nr.
 Water St., Ste.
 213, Dumbo; 212-989-3884; mesh-arc.com

 Eric Liftin enjoys pushing limits: “I like active environments that encourage investigation and experimentation,” he says.
-His intelligent designs for folding, rolling, and light-emitting walls allow him to create flexible rooms with an improvisational feel.
+His thoughtful designs for folding, rolling, and light-emitting walls allow him to create flexible rooms with an improvisational feel.